 By the end of this program, participants will be able to:

-- Identify and experience at least four forms of meditation.
+- Identify commonly practiced forms of meditation.

 Agenda (All Times Eastern Time)

 |1:00 – 1:10 pm||Welcoming Remarks|

 |1:10 – 1:25 pm||Introduction & What is Meditation?|

 |1:25 – 2:00 pm||Faith-Based, Secular, and Concentrative Forms of Meditation|

 |2:00 – 2:30 pm||13 Steps to Introduce Clients (and You) to Meditation|

 |2:55 – 3:20 pm||Mindfulness and Metta (Loving Kindness) Meditation|